Seona Dancing

 Seona Dancing (/ˈʃɔːnə/, SHAW-nə) were a 1980s British new wave group, best known for providing comedian Ricky Gervais with his first experiences as a public performer.
-Although the band experienced little chart success, their single "More to Lose" went on to become a teen anthem in the Philippines.
+Although the band experienced little chart success in their home country, their single "More to Lose" went on to become a teen anthem in the Philippines.

 History

 While studying at University College London, Ricky Gervais and his friend Bill Macrae formed Seona Dancing, with Macrae writing the music and playing keyboards, and Gervais writing and singing the lyrics.
 After recording a sixteen-song demo tape, they were signed by London Records, which released two of their singles: "More to Lose" and "Bitter Heart".
 In June 1983, the duo performed their single "More to Lose" on the ITV-syndicated children's television show Razzmatazz.
 Yet, despite the promotion of "Bitter Heart" through its music video and "More to Lose" by its TV performance, both singles failed to break the top 40, with "More to Lose" charting at number 117 and "Bitter Heart" at number 79 on the UK Singles Chart.
 After the lacklustre performance of their two singles, the band split up in 1984.
 Gervais went on to have a successful international career as a comedian and actor.

 When Jimmy Kimmel asked about Macrae in a 2014 interview, Gervais answered, "I hope he got fat, too."